 Two days later, Prince and the group returned to the US-Canadian lines and successfully delivered the gathered intelligence to their command.
 Walking some 80 kilometres over the last five days, he was credited with ensuring the smooth advance of the Devil’s Brigade on September 5.
 For this deed, Prince was awarded the US Silver Star.
 Combined with his reception of the Military Medal, this put him in the elite company of only two other Canadians.

-Highlighting the disparity between Aboriginal Peoples and non-Aboriginal people in Canada, Prince’s post-war veteran’s benefits were far from the same standard provided to the latter.
+Highlighting the disparity between Indigenous Peoples and non-indigenous people in Canada, Prince’s post-war veteran’s benefits were far from the same standard provided to the latter.
 Much as Corporal Pegahmagabow of the previous generation, he encountered significant difficulties in trying to carve out a role for himself in civilian life.
 Although he ran a successful cleaning company for a short time, he realized this was a poor position from which to advocate for greater Native Canadian respect in the country.

 May his service and sacrifice never be forgotten.